mhekkel/libzeep/docs/lib-http.md

               <div>Hello, scott</div>
             ``

             Using this attribute, you can do even more fancy things.
-If the value of this attribute is =javascript=, the replacement will be valid in a javascript context by properly quoting double quotes e.g. And it will process commented values properly, as in:
+If the value of this attribute is ``javascript``, the replacement will be valid in a javascript context by properly quoting double quotes e.g. And it will process commented values properly, as in:

             ``
               <script z:inline='javascript'>let x = /*[[${var}]]*/ null;</script>